 The payment standard is set by SHA between 90% and 110% of the HUD published Small Area Fair Market Rent (SAFMR).
-SHA will review the payment standard at least annually to determine whether an adjustment should be made.
-As a reasonable accommodation, SHA may establish an exception payment standard of not more than 120% of the published SAFMR.
+SHA will review the payment standard at least annually to determine whether an

 The SHA will implement new payment standards no later than 90 days after HUD publishes the Small Area Fair Market Rents for both the Tenant-based and Project-based Voucher programs.
 The new payment standard will apply to the family as follows: